snailpt/TCANet/README.md

 ### Dataset & prepare processing
 the same as [CTNet](https://github.com/snailpt/CTNet)

+### Experimental Setup:
+The original training set was split into training and validation subsets with a ratio of 8:2.
+Data augmentation was performed to increase the training set size by 100%.

 #### Comparison of Subject-specific classification accuracy (in %) and kappa on the BCI IV-2a dataset.
 | Method \ Subject      | A01   | A02   | A03   | A04   | A05   | A06   | A07   | A08   | A09   | Average |